 We have arrived in the “Edo Period” (1600-1868).
 Here, bentos were particularly popular with travelers who wore their boxes on their hips.
 Bento boxes were also particularly popular with actors and helpers from the theater.
 The box on the hip made it possible to quickly eat between scenes.
 The content was mostly reduced to rice balls and side dishes.

-During the “Meji period” (1868-1912) it was common to sell lunch boxes at railway stations.
+During the “Meji period” (1868-1912) it was common to sell lunch boxes at train stations.
 When a railway line opened between Tokyo's Ueno Station and Utsunomiya in 1885, the first box was sold there.

 19. Century: This has been stacked!
 In the last half of this century three-story bentos were very popular, and after World War II two-story.